 If you do not have a passport that is valid for at least six months after your date of travel, you might not be allowed to board the plane.

 For tourists there are a few gift shops around Escazu and all around downtown San José.
 We recommend a place called NAMU in San Jose with authentic indigenous art.
 Nearby there is a nice little hole in the wall ceramic tile place.
 Also many of our guests enjoy shopping in Sarchi – the home of Costa Rican wood crafts.
+You can visit BIESANZ woodwork where they craft really nice wood souvenirs – visit is free and you get to see their gardens at the same time they tell you the process of crafting these wonderful precious wood souvenirs.

 MOVING HERE?
 We tell all our friends who have chosen to live in this wonderful country that ‘we are all here to learn patience’.
 You are welcome to share your experience with us.